Search Results:

 If the user successfully completes the required authentication steps, they are granted access.

 In Location-based Risk-Based Authentication restriction, the admin shortlists and configures a list of Geo-locations.
 Based on the location restrictions set by the admin, end-users are either allowed or denied the login.
-When a user tries to login with Risk-Based Authentication enabled, his location attributes such as are verified against the location list configured by the admin, and based on this user will be either allowed, challenged, or denied access to resources.
+When a user tries to log in with Risk-Based Authentication enabled, his location attributes are verified against the location list configured by the admin, and based on this, the user will be either allowed, challenged, or denied access to resources.

 Using Device-based Risk-Based Authentication, the admin allows end-users to add a set number of trusted devices (A device refers to a Browser Session).
 A registered device allows a person to log in without restriction once it has been registered.
 An administrator will challenge or deny a person's registration if their registered device exceeds their total limit.